ashiq24/CoDA-NO/README.md

 | U-net   | 30/48                        | 3.579 / 9.462            | 0.842 / 3.957          | 0.203 / 0.412            |

+## Reminder 3

+We sincerely appreciate your insightful review and the valuable suggestions you provided.
+We made a significant effort to address each of your questions, including motivation and novelty proposed CoDA-NO, ablation of different model components, and parameters of different baselines.
+We respectfully ask that if you feel more positively about our paper; if so to please consider updating your score.
+If not, please let us know what can be further improved; we are happy to continue the discussion any time until the end of the discussion period, April 4th; thanks!

 [1].Schneider, T., Teixeira, J., Bretherton, C. S., Brient, F., Pressel, K. G., Sch  ̈ar, C., and Siebesma, A. P. Climate goals and computing the future of clouds.